How to Change Your Lifestyle

 Life might look fine on the outside…

-but underneath there’s a sense that something isn’t quite right.
+but underneath there’s a sense that something is not quite right.

-• Things that used to excite you no longer do
+Things that used to excite you may no longer feel meaningful.

-• You keep busy, but something feels missing
+You may keep busy, but still feel as if something is missing.

 If this resonates, start here: Feeling Stuck in Life

-You don’t need to figure it all out right now.
+You do not need to figure it all out today.

-You just need to start noticing where you are.
+You only need to start noticing where you are.

 Knowing How to Change Your Lifestyle Starts With Noticing